spatie/docs.spatie.be-old/resources/views/laravel-event-projector/v1/advanced-usage/working-with-snapshots.md

 title: Working with snapshots
 ---

 If for some reason you want to keep the state of a projector you can snapshot it.
-This snapshots holds all the information necessary to build up the state of a projector.
+This snapshot holds all the information necessary to build up the state of a projector.

 Coming soon...